 Next time, we’ll explore our visual network analysis tool further with clever use of color and advanced graph analytics.
 We’ll also use the powerful ‘pattern of life’ technique to understand hidden behaviors.

-In the meantime, if your dashboards aren’t up to scratch and you’re considering alternative options, request a free trial of our toolkits.
+In the meantime, if your dashboards aren’t up to scratch and you’re considering alternative options, check out our toolkits.